HomeWordPressBlogPricingDemoContactDocs

 Data minimisation is a core principle of the GDPR and of most modern privacy law: collect and retain only what is strictly necessary for your purpose.
 In age verification, the purpose is usually to establish that a user meets a minimum age (e.g. 18+).
 You do not need their name, full birth date, address, or a copy of their ID for that; you need a reliable "yes" or "no" and, for compliance, evidence that the check was performed.

-What you typically need.
-A signed outcome (e.g. "18+ verified" or "under 18") and an audit identifier (e.g. a verification receipt) so you can demonstrate compliance to a regulator.
-That’s it for day-to-day access control.
+You typically need only a signed outcome (e.g. "18+ verified" or "under 18") and an audit identifier (e.g. a verification receipt) so you can demonstrate compliance to a regulator.
+That is enough for day-to-day access control.
 You do not need to store the ID image, the selfie, or a reversible biometric template.

-What to avoid.
-Storing scans of passports or driver’s licences, face images, or any identifier that could be used to re-identify the person beyond the verification event.
+Avoid storing scans of passports or driver’s licences, face images, or any identifier that could be used to re-identify the person beyond the verification event.
 The more you store, the bigger the breach risk and the harder it is to justify under data minimisation.
-Regulators and courts are increasingly critical of age verification that creates large, centralised identity databases.
+Regulators and courts have pushed back on age verification that creates large, centralised identity databases.

-How privacy-first verification helps.
 A well-designed provider checks the document and the person, then discards the raw inputs (or keeps only a non-reversible representation for reverification).
 It returns to you only the outcome and an audit ID.
 You never see or store the ID or face.
-Your systems stay minimal, and your story to users and regulators is clear: we only keep what we need to prove that we verified age.
-That’s the standard to aim for.
+Your systems stay minimal, and your story to users and regulators stays simple: you only keep what you need to show that you verified age.

 data minimisation